 Smart Locks

 This involves placing smart locks on the outdoor pool area and tennis courts.
 There are suggestions to consider expansion of use of card access to other areas such as supply rooms and equipment storage areas.
-Cost considerations.
+There are cost considerations.

 Recommendations: Continue investigation.